msergiy87/phone_cisco_6921/README.md

 'Prompt' will show up a flashing voicemail envelope next to the Line on the RHS side of the display when there is voicemail.

-##### 3) I need set amount of calls phone can recive simultaneously.
+##### 3) I need set amount of calls that phone can recive simultaneously.
 Otherwise it set response busy when have more then one calls.
 ```
 <maxNumCalls>4</maxNumCalls>
 <busyTrigger>2</busyTrigger>